If you have an immediate medical, mental health, or sexual assault matter

 Naloxone (commercially known as the nasal spray Narcan) can reverse the effects of an accidental overdose from opioids.
 Any physician in California can prescribe it to someone at risk of overdose.
 Naloxone is also available by pharmacist consultation and can be filled at USC Pharmacies on campus.
 Narcan is a covered benefit in the USC Student Health Insurance Plan administered through Aetna.
 Treatment is available and effective, talk to your medical or mental health provider at USC Student Health to discuss a treatment plan.
 Learn more at safety.usc.edu/drugs.

 The most recent infomation regarding the university’s response to COVID-19 may be found at coronavirus.usc.edu.
 General questions may be directed to email@example.com.
-Students and on-campus faculty and staff seeking care and testing should call Student Health at 213-740-9355 for scheduling.
+Students and on-campus faculty and staff seeking testing should schedule an appointment in MySHR.

 If you have tested positive with an antigen kit, follow these instructions and complete the contact tracing form in MySHR.